Configuration Guide · EN · 15 min read

 - Dive 1: check harness fit and D-ring positions in shallow water.
 Don't worry about trim yet.

 - Dive 2: focus on horizontal trim.
-If your legs sink, add a small amount of air to the wing and check your weight distribution.
+If your legs sink, check your weight distribution.

 - Dive 3: practice inflator use with eyes closed.
-Practice buoyancy control with breathing alone (minimal BCD use).
+Practice buoyancy control with breathing alone.

 Common Hogarthian setup mistakes